Arab, US top diplomats in Israel as Mideast dynamic shifts

 “Just a few years ago this gathering would have been impossible to imagine,” Blinken said.
 “The United States has and will continue to strongly support a process that is transforming the region and beyond.”

-Beyond the smiles and handshakes, a series of regional threats loomed over the gathering.

 As the ministers gathered late Sunday, a deadly shooting rampage claimed by the extremist group Islamic State killed two young police officers in central Israel.
-Participants also repeatedly expressed misgivings over Iranian military behavior across the region and the possible renewal of the international nuclear accord with Iran.
+Participants also repeatedly expressed misgivings over Iranian military behavior across the region and the possible renewal of the international nuclear accord.

-Meanwhile, Jordan’s king, whose government declined to participate in the foreign ministers’ meeting, instead visited the Israeli-occupied West Bank in solidarity with the Palestinians.
-King Abdullah II’s high-profile visit, and Jordan’s absence from the ministers’ meeting, were reminders that the Palestinian issue has not disappeared from the regional agenda.
+Jordan, a close U.S. ally that strongly supports Palestinian statehood, declined to attend the meeting.
+Instead, King Abdullah II visited the Israeli-occupied West Bank in solidarity with the Palestinians.

+The high-profile visit — his first in nearly five years — and Jordan’s absence from the ministers’ meeting, were reminders that the Palestinian issue has not disappeared from the regional agenda.

+“The region cannot enjoy security and stability without a just and comprehensive solution to the Palestinian issue,” the king said as he met with Palestinian President Mahmoud Abbas, who welcomed the visit.
+Neither leader mentioned the meeting hosted by Israel.

+Palestinian Prime Minister Mohammad Shtayyeh tweeted that “Arab normalization meetings” that don’t end Israel’s military occupation of lands the Palestinians want for a state “are just an illusion, a mirage, and a free reward for Israel.”

 Israeli Foreign Minister Yair Lapid said the group was “making history” as he announced the gathering would become an annual event.
 He said the countries were forming a partnership based on technology, religious tolerance, security and intelligence cooperation.